NormalVR/Normcore-Documentation/docs/guides/regions.md

 Unity WebGL does not support pinging regions.
 We recommend using the provided GeoIP location of each client and region to measure physical distance as a fallback when ping is unavailable.
 :::

-## Reading the region of your current room
+## Reading the region of the connected room

 To check which region you're connected to, use the `region` field: